There are numerous different types of large cats, but are Maine Coons the biggest cats?

 - Maine Coon show cats will cost you anywhere from $2500 +

-If this isn’t in your budget, don’t let it discourage you!
+If this is not in your budget, do not let it discourage you!

 One cheaper alternative to buying a Maine Coon cat is either adopting or rescuing one: